-According to NHS data, 62% of adults in England are now classified as overweight or obese, compared to 53% 20 years ago.
-More than two-thirds of men and almost 6 in 10 women are overweight or obese.
+According to gov.uk data, 61% of adults in England were classified as overweight or obese in the UK in 2016/2017.
 While this brings with it a raft of health problems in its own right, it also has major implications for caregivers.
 Coupled with the fact that the average age for retirement for nurses and care assistants is on the increase, and it looks like there’s a big problem on the horizon…

 While the risk of injury can never be completely eliminated, there is a large body of research that has shown that safe patient handling interventions can significantly reduce health related injuries, even with the physical strain attributed to moving overweight adults.

 One rather obvious but often overlooked intervention is preparation.
 This has been the Scout’s motto for over 100 years and is used all over the world.
 Robert Baden Powell, founder of the Scouts offers a deeper explanation of the phrase in his ‘Scouting for Boys’ handbook saying ‘be prepared’ actually relates to both your mind and your body.

 To be mentally prepared you need to have “thought out beforehand any accident or situation that might occur, so that you know the right thing to do at the right moment and are willing to do it”.
 To be physically prepared you should make yourself “strong and active and able to do the right thing at the right moment”.
 It’s excellent advice for Scouts, but it’s equally relevant to carers and the process of people handling.

 Fail to prepare, prepare to fail